 “To die in mortal sin without repenting and accepting God’s merciful love means remaining separated from Him forever by our own free choice.”
 CCC 1033.

 A heresy is a false or wrong teaching.
 The Catholic Church condemns the heresy of Universalism which states that all people will be saved.

 When do you choose Hell or Heaven - before or after you die?

 Before you die.
 After death, it’s too late.

 “Immediately after death the souls of those who die in a state of mortal sin descend into hell.” -CCC 1035

 How can a reasonable person ever choose Hell?

-- The sad reality is that when people reject God’s graces over and over, the ‘day and the hour’ comes when He ‘shuts the door'(Mt 25:13) and no longer offers them those graces.
-And so, we must turn to God and accept His graces and His love now, while they are still available and before we lose them forever.
+The sad reality is that when people reject God’s graces over and over, the ‘day and the hour’ comes when He ‘shuts the door'(Mt 25:13) and no longer offers them those graces.
+And so, we must turn to God and accept His graces and His love now, while they are still available, while we still have even the slightest desire to act on them, and before we lose them forever.

 “When a soul repents, there is no limit to My generosity toward it.
 My mercy embraces and justifies it.
 With My mercy, I pursue sinners along all their paths, and My Heart rejoices when they return to Me.

 Tell sinners that no one shall escape My Hand; if they run away from My Merciful Heart, they will fall into My Just Hands.
 Tell sinners that I am always waiting for them, that I listen intently to the beating of their heart… when will it beat for Me?
 I am speaking to them through their remorse of conscience, through their failures and suffering, through thunderstorms, through the voice of the Church.
 And if they bring all My graces to naught, I begin to be angry with them, leaving them alone and giving them what they want.”